-All accepted and presented papers will be published by Springer and made available through LNICST SpringerLink Digital Library.
+All registered papers will be published by Springer and made available through LNICST SpringerLink Digital Library.

-Indexed in Ei Compendex, ISI Web of Science, Scopus, CrossRef, Google Scholar, DBLP, and more.
+ICDF2C proceedings are indexed in Ei Compendex, ISI Web of Science, Scopus, CrossRef, Google Scholar, DBLP, as well as EAI’s own EU Digital Library (EUDL).

 Cyberspace is becoming increasingly central to the basic function of modern society.
 Cybercrime and cyber warfare have emerged as major threats to the integrity of digital information and to the functioning of cyber-controlled physical systems.
 Such threats have direct consequences for almost all individuals, businesses and organizations, government institutions, and civic processes.